0xPARC/0xparc-intro-book/src/oram.typ

 = Analysis
 <analysis>
 We will now discuss why the aforementioned binary-tree ORAM construction

-1) preserves obliviousness; and 2) is correct except with negligible in
+1) preserves obliviousness; and

+2) is correct (except with negligible probability).
-$N$ probability.

 == Obliviousness.
 <obliviousness.>
-Obliviousness is in fact easy to see.
-First, whenever a block is accessed, it is assigned to a new path and the choice of the new path is kept secret from the server.
-Thus, whenever the block is accessed again, the server simply observes a random path being accessed.
-Second, observe that the entire eviction process does not depend on the input requests at all.
+Obliviousness is easy to see.

+First, whenever a block is
+accessed, it is assigned to a new path and the choice of the new path is kept secret from the server.
+So whenever the block is accessed again, the server simply sees a random path being accessed.

+Second,
+the entire eviction process does not depend on the input requests at all.

 == Correctness.